ironfrown/ts_encoding_decoding/README.md

   It also includes entangling layers of trainable parameters (before and after data).

 - **qtsa_03_xparallel_pqft_vXXX_train/analysis_comment.ipynb:**<br/>
-  A variant of PQFT parallel model, however, it allows entangling and data blocks to be repeated.<br/>
+  A variant of PQFT parallel model, allowing data reuploading.<br/>
-  The model specifies the number of entangling layers of trainable parameters before reuploaded data,<br/>
+  The model specifies the number of trainable blocks and reuploading blocks,<br/>
   and the number of such layers after the last data block end.

 - **qtsa_04_xqnn_vXXX_train/analysis_comment.ipynb:**<br/>
   Trains and analyses an extended SW QNN model.<br/>
-  The model specifies the number of layers in a feature map and the ansatz of trainable parameters.<br/>
+  The model specifies layers in the feature map and the ansatz of trainable parameters.<br/>
   The QNN is extended to allow the number of qubits to be larger than the number of inputs.

 - **qtsa_05_swind_vXXX_train/analysis_comment.ipynb:**<br/>
   Trains and analyses an overloading SW QTSA model.<br/>
-  An overloading model allows to encode windows longer than the number of available qubits.<br/>
+  The model allows to encode windows longer than the number of available qubits.<br/>
-  This is achieved by splitting the window into data segments encoded in-between entangling blocks.<br/>
+  Achieved by splitting the window into segments encoded in-between entangling blocks.<br/>
   The model spoecifies the number of repeatitions of window-and-entangling blocks.

 - **qtsa_06_cnn_vXXX_train/analysis_comment.ipynb: Classic MPL:**<br/>